1896 Canadian federal election

 The 1896 Canadian federal election was held on June 23, 1896, to elect members of the House of Commons of Canada of the 8th Parliament of Canada.
-Though the Conservative Party, led by Prime Minister Charles Tupper, won a plurality of the popular vote, the Liberal Party, led by Wilfrid Laurier, won the majority of seats (with only 41 percent of the vote) to form the next government.
+Though the Conservative Party, led by Prime Minister Charles Tupper, won a plurality of the popular vote, the Liberal Party, led by Wilfrid Laurier, won the majority of seats (with only 41 per cent of the vote) to form the next government.
 The election ended 18 years of Conservative rule.
+Laurier became the first leader of a political party to win an election after losing in their first bid, a feat only accomplished otherwise by Stephen Harper in 2006.

 This was first election in Canada to produce a House of Commons with elected members of four parties.
 The Liberals and Conservative shared the chamber with elected members of the farmer-based Patrons of Industry and McCarthyites.

 Description

 The governing Conservative Party, since the death of John A. Macdonald in 1891, was disorganized.
-Following Macdonald's death, John Abbott spent a year as Prime Minister before handing over to John Thompson.
-Thompson proved a relatively popular Prime Minister, but his sudden death in December 1894 resulted in his replacement by Mackenzie Bowell, whose tenure as Prime Minister proved a disaster.
+Following Macdonald's death, John Abbott spent a year as prime minister before handing over to John Thompson.
+Thompson proved a relatively popular prime minister, but his sudden death in December 1894 resulted in his replacement by Mackenzie Bowell, whose tenure as prime minister proved a disaster.
 The Conservatives soon became viewed as corrupt and wasteful of public funds, partially due to the McGreevy-Langevin Scandal.
 Issues like the Manitoba Schools Question had cost the party support in both French and English Canada.

-Though Bowell nominally remained Prime Minister until the election was called, leadership of the Conservative Party had been functionally taken over by Sir Charles Tupper, a Father of Confederation and former Premier of Nova Scotia.
+Though Bowell nominally remained prime minister until the election was called, leadership of the Conservative Party had been functionally taken over by Sir Charles Tupper, a Father of Confederation and former premier of Nova Scotia.
 Earlier, in February 1896, Tupper introduced remedial legislation to settle the Manitoba dispute, but it was filibustered by the McCarthyites, an alliance of extreme Protestants led by Dalton McCarthy, and the Liberals.
 This filibuster resulted in Tupper abandoning the bill and asking for a dissolution.
-Parliament was dissolved on April 24, 1896, and, in accordance with an agreement between Bowell and Tupper that the latter would become Prime Minister following the election call, he became prime minister on May 1, 1896, thus forming the 7th Canadian Ministry.
+Parliament was dissolved on April 24, 1896, and, in accordance with an agreement between Bowell and Tupper that the latter would become prime minister following the election call, he became prime minister on May 1, 1896, thus forming the 7th Canadian Ministry.

 Tupper argued that the real issue of the election was the future of Canadian industry, and he insisted that Conservatives needed to unite to defeat the Patrons of Industry.
 However, the Conservatives were so bitterly divided over the Manitoba Schools Question that wherever he spoke, he was faced with a barrage of criticism, most notably at a two-hour address he gave at Massey Hall in Toronto, which was constantly interrupted by the crowd.